A108II/BIG-O-EXPLAINED/BigO.md

 ### Time complexity

-- It's important to know that we measure the performance of the code, not in terms of time itself, but in the `number of operations`, no matter how fast our computer is, the number of operations will be the same.
+- It's important to know that we measure the performance of the code, not in terms of time itself, but in the `number of operations`, no matter how fast the computer is, the number of operations will be the same.

 ### Omega - Lower bound (Best case)